Cornelius Burger

-Cornelius Burger (early 1900s – late 1930s) was a South African serial killer who, between 1936 and 1937, murdered five prostitutes in Johannesburg and took their handbags as souvenirs.
+Cornelius Burger (c.
+1900–1903 – late 1930s) was a South African serial killer who, between 1936 and 1937, murdered five prostitutes in Johannesburg and took their handbags as souvenirs.

 He committed the murders because he had contracted a venereal disease, which later proved fatal, from a prostitute.
 After one of his victims survived, Burger was arrested, but he did not stand trial due to the disease having spread to his brain, causing mental deterioration.
 Not long after, he died in a psychiatric hospital.

 Biography

 Burger was born in the 1900s.
 Although married, he and his wife slept in separate bedrooms and rarely spoke to each other.
 He was in his mid-thirties by the time he started committing crimes.

 Murders

 At some point, Burger contracted a venereal disease, suspected to be syphilis, from a prostitute.
 By the time he learned of this, it was too late for treatment.
 He subsequently developed a hatred of prostitutes and vowed to murder them for revenge.
 Between 1936 and 1937, he strangled five streetwalkers to death and dumped their bodies along Potchefstroom Road, which runs through present-day Soweto.
 He also took the women's handbags as souvenirs, keeping them in a cupboard at his house.

 The case was referred to the head CID Lieutenant, who, after getting permission from higher authorities, assembled a team of detectives to watch over streetwalkers as they worked.
 One to two detectives were assigned to each prostitute.
 Every night, they observed the women and wrote down the registration numbers of every vehicle that picked them up.
 The prostitutes would make their clients agree to drop them off at the same place they picked them up.
 This continued for months until prostitute Mavis Davids went missing.
 Police rushed to Potchefstroom Road, where they found her bleeding but alive.
 Davids informed detectives that a man in a large black car had picked her up.
 However, she had become nervous when he drove to Potchefstroom Road.
 Once he stopped his vehicle, she tried to escape, but he grabbed her by the neck and strangled her to unconsciousness.